No-scalpel Vasectomy

 However, it's important to note that a vasectomy does not take effect immediately.
 Sperm may still be present in the vas deferens for several months after the surgery, so patients need to use alternative contraception during this period.
 Additionally, while vasectomy is generally considered a permanent procedure, it can sometimes be reversed through a vasectomy reversal surgery, although the success rate of this procedure is not 100%.

-This procedure is usually performed under anesthesia, and can be done in an outpatient or day surgery center.
+This procedure is usually performed under anesthesia, and can be done in an outpatient or day surgery centre.
 The surgery is typically short, and the recovery period is relatively fast, but patients may take some time to fully recover the quantity and vitality of sperm.

 Vasectomy is often chosen by men who have completed their family planning or wish to avoid the contraceptive burden on their partner.
 It requires a joint decision between the couple, as it permanently ends their fertility.
 Patients should carefully consider their long-term contraceptive needs and potential consequences before undergoing the surgery, and discuss any concerns about reversibility with their doctor.